Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 6. After selecting *Approve*, the Logic App will check for an upgrade for the App Service Environment.
 7. If an upgrade is available, a *http requests* will be sent which redirect the traffic from the primary region to the secondary region and initiates the upgrade.
 As well, an e-mail will be sent with the information that the traffic has been redirected and the upgrade has started.
 8. If the upgrade is not available, the second approval email is sent.
-9. If the *Approve* option is selected, the Logic App will go further.
+9. If the *Approve* option is selected, the Logic App will continue.
 If the *Reject* option is selected the Logic App will stop working.
 10. After selecting *Approve*, the Logic App will only redirect the traffic from the primary region to the secondary region without starting upgrade process of App Service Environment.
 As well, an e-mail will be sent with the information that traffic has been redirected.

 ![Logic App Designer]({{site.baseurl}}/media/2022/10/logic-app-designer_s2.png){: .align-center}

-For more information about Logic Apps, visit [Logic App Overview](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview)
+For more information about Logic Apps, visit [Logic App Overview](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview).

-**Steps to assign an Azure role contributor to App Service Environment instance:**
+**Steps to assign a contibutor RBAC role to App Service Environment instance:**

 Your Logic App will be deployed with system assigned managed identity.
 Before you can use your Logic App you must give your Logic App identity permission to your App Service Environment and Azure Front Door.
 Permissions are required to: